 Ground Disturbance, Disinterment, and Accidental Discovery

-Prehistoric, slave and other burials may be unmarked, including graves that may lie outside the boundaries of known cemeteries; modern boundaries often fail to enclose an entire historic cemetery.
+Burials of Indigenous Americans, enslaved people, and others may be unmarked, including graves that may lie outside the boundaries of known cemeteries; modern boundaries often fail to enclose an entire historic cemetery.
 Markers also may have fallen and become buried below grade.
-Probing to identify unmarked graves may result in damage, and is discouraged unless conducted with the landowner’s permission by an archaeologist trained in techniques for locating graves.
+Probing to identify unmarked graves may result in damage and is discouraged unless conducted with the landowner's permission by an archaeologist trained in techniques for locating graves.
 Some cultural resource consultants offer the service of delineating graveyards.

 For information on starting a new cemetery or regulating an existing cemetery, please contact the State of Maryland Office of Cemetery Oversight, in the Department of Labor, Licensing and Regulation (DLLR).

 Documentation of historic cemeteries and burial sites is a crucial step in their protection and management.
 Currently, MHT does not have a dedicated cemetery inventory.
 However, cemeteries and burial sites may be included in the Maryland Inventory of Historic Properties (MIHP).
 Many cemeteries and burial sites are included as resources within the boundaries of other historic properties, such as churches, farms and historic districts.
 Some cemeteries are recorded in the MHT archaeology site files, although these are files not available to the public in order to protect often sensitive archaeological resources from disturbance.
 The MIHP is a research and documentation instrument.
 Listing of a cemetery in the MIHP has no regulatory impact on that resource and does not convey a historic designation.